Counseling

 Therapy Sessions

-Therapy may be conducted in an individual, family, couple, or group setting, and can help both children and adults.
+Therapy may be conducted in an individual, family, couple, or group setting, and it can help both children and adults.
 Sessions are typically held once a week.
-Both patient and therapist need to be actively involved in psychotherapy.
-The trust and relationship between a person and his/her therapist are essential to working together effectively and benefiting from psychotherapy.
+Both the patient and the therapist need to be actively involved in psychotherapy.
+Trust and a relationship between a person and their therapist are crucial for effective collaboration and optimal benefits from psychotherapy.

-Psychotherapy can be short-term (a few sessions), dealing with immediate issues, or long-term (months or years), dealing with longstanding and complex issues.
-The goals of treatment and arrangements for how often and how long to meet are planned jointly by the patient and therapist.
+Psychotherapy can be short-term (a few sessions) or long-term (months or years), addressing both immediate and longstanding, complex issues.
+The goals of treatment and arrangements for how often and how long to meet are planned jointly by the patient and the therapist.

 Confidentiality is a basic requirement of psychotherapy.
 Also, although patients share personal feelings and thoughts, intimate physical contact with a therapist is never appropriate, acceptable, or useful.